algolia/instantsearch/docs/documentation.md

-If you are already using a widget to perform a filter on that attribute (like the `menu` or `refinementList` widgets), you can just use the `searchParameters.facetsRefinements` attribute option when instantiating instantsearch.
+If you are already using a widget to perform a filter on that attribute (like the `menu` or `refinementList` widgets), you can just use the `searchParameters.facetsRefinements` or `searchParameters.disjunctiveFacetsRefinements` (for refinementList) and `searchParameters.hierarchicalFacetsRefinements` (for menu) attribute option when instantiating instantsearch.

 Pass it an object where each key is the attribute you want to filter and each value is an array of the filtered values.
 If you are using `OR` filters instead